-Ponder for a moment, if Muʿāwiyah صلى الله عليه وسلم had acceded to his dismissal as the ruler of Syria, and pledged his allegiance to ʿAlī صلى الله عليه وسلم would this have satisfied the rebels?
-Would they then hand over the killers of ʿUthmān to ʿAlī ∮∮∮?
+Ponder for a moment, if Muʿāwiyah www had acceded to his dismissal as the ruler of Syria, and pledged his allegiance to 'Alī www would this have satisfied the rebels?
+Would they then hand over the killers of 'Uthmān to 'Alī www?'
 Would the murderers then be executed, resulting in the unification of the ummah?

-Or would the rebels then cause dissension and disunity amongst the ranks of 'Alī's army, as they did on the occasion of taḥkīm (arbitration)?
+Or would the rebels then cause dissension and disunity amongst the ranks of 'Alī's army, as they did on the occasion of $tahk\bar{l}m$ (arbitration)?
 Is this not a known fact that whether there was submission or not, the objective of these rebels was to cause disunity amongst the Muslims, resulting in endless civil war?
 According to historical narrations, whichever delegation went from Iraq to Syria did not speak in an amicable fashion, rather they spoke harshly, brandishing their swords.
-Muʿāwiyah is also too brandished his sword to meet their threats, and they were allowed to return safely, with their dignity, to Iraq.
+Mu'āwiyah also too brandished his sword to meet their threats, and they were allowed to return safely, with their dignity, to Iraq.
 Whenever exhorted by the senior Ṣaḥābah, his answer was one: "I am prepared to pledge allegiance.
 You convince them to bring the killers to justice."
-When Ṣaḥābah such as Abū al-Dardā', Abū Umāmah al-Bāḥilī and Jarīr ibn 'Abd Allāh al-Bajaliī is returned with this message of Muʿāwiyah, ten to twenty thousand from the army of 'Alī is stood and shouted: "We are all the killers of 'Uthmān.
-Muʿāwiyah should bring us all to justice."
-It was due to this attitude that these Ṣaḥābah did not join any side.1 It is reported in Tārīkh al-Ṭabrī, ibn al-ʿAthīr, ibn al-Khaldūn and Siyar al-Ṣaḥābah that Ashtar al-Nakhaʿī repeatedly rebuked Jarīr ibn ʿAbd Allāh and disrespected him to such an extent that Jarīr and the governors of ʿAlī - eventually left the army.
-Due to these conflicting viewpoints and the plotting of the rebels, no reconciliation could be reached, and battle was unavoidable.
-Five months the Muslims honoured each other's blood and life, with only a few minor skirmishes taking place or 1 Al-Bidāyah wa al-Nihāyah vol. 7 pg.
-254 someone deciding to show-off his bravery, other than that they performed ṣalāt al-Janāzah together, partook of meals together, performed ṣalāh behind one Imām.
+When Ṣaḥābah such as Abū al-Dardā', Abū Umāmah al-Bāḥilī and Jarīr ibn 'Abd Allāh al-Bajaliī are returned with this message of Mu'āwiyah, ten to twenty thousand from the army of 'Alī stood and shouted: "We are all the killers of 'Uthmān.
+Mu'āwiyah should bring us all to justice."
+It was due to this attitude that these Ṣaḥābah did not join any side.1 someone deciding to show-off his bravery, other than that they performed ṣalāt al-Janāzah together, partook of meals together, performed ṣalāh behind one Imām.
 It was only in Muḥarram 37 A.H. that preparations for battle began and the battle itself in Ṣafar 37 A.H.
-'Alī correct gathered his army on this night - known as layl al-harīr and exhorted his army to prepare for battle.
+'Alī at gathered his army on this night - known as layl al-harīr and exhorted his army to prepare for battle.
 The battle began but here the Syrians were not unprepared like those at Jamal.
 They too were prepared for an attack, and they retaliated in kind.
-It is sad to note that many Muslims lost their lives in this battle.1 1 The number of participants in Siffin and the number of those slain Amīr al-Mu'minīn 'Alī صلى الله عليه وسلم prepared to go on the campaign to Syria, and he sent word to mobilise the people.(al-lṣābah, 1/123, 124) He prepared a 'huge army'; the reports differ concerning the size, but they are all weak reports (Al-Bidāyah wa al-Nihāyah, 7/260; al-M'arifah wa al-Tarīkh, 3/13, Tarīkh Khalīfah ibn Khayyāţ, p.
-193) apart from one with a reliable chain of narration, which states that he set out with fifty thousand men.
-(Tarīkh Khalīfah, pg.
-193) Also shedding light on the size of Amīr al-Mu'minīn 'Alī's army is the following exhortation from 'Amr ibn al-'Ās صلى الله عليه وسلم when preparing the Syrians for battle.
-He stood up to address and encourage the army, saying: "The people of Iraq are divided and weak.
-The people of Basra are opposed to 'Alī because he killed some of them, and the strongest of the people of Kūfah were killed in the Battle of the Camel.
-'Alī is marching with a small group, among whom are those who killed your Khalīfah, so do not fail in your duty to bring them to justice."
-(Tarīkh al-Ṭabarī, 5/601) A few points should be noted:
+It is sad to note that many Muslims lost their lives in this battle.1